-Access To Your Riding Arena
+1. Access to your Riding Arena

-Land Usage Considerations
+2. Land Use Considerations

 That nice level area at the bottom of the field may look tempting, but it is worth finding out if it has ever been known to flood.
-An overflowing stream will strip the surface from a riding arena in just a few hours.
+An overflowing stream can strip the surface from a riding arena in just a few hours.

-Choosing Shelter To Reduce Prevailing Wind
+4. Choosing Shelter to Reduce Prevailing Wind

 The main purpose of an all-weather riding arena is that it can be used all year round, so finding a sheltered spot will pay dividends during wet and windy conditions.

-Privacy For Training
+5. Privacy for Training

 Horses can be easily spooked.
 Your training will be a lot more peaceful if you can find a site away from footpaths, roads, heavily used farm tracks or other noisy places.

-Planning Permission Factors
+6. Planning Permission Factors

 Obtaining planning permission for your new riding arena is likely to be easier if you are not overlooked by neighbours or footpaths.
 Arena lighting is one of the most common reasons why planning applications are refused.